GoogleCloudPlatform/berglas/README.md

 ## Authorization

-To control who or what has access to a secret, use [Cloud IAM][cloud-iam].
+To control who or what has access to a secret, use `berglas grant` and `berglas revoke` or the associated API methods.
+These methods use [Cloud IAM][cloud-iam] internally.
+The following information is relevant only if you plan to grant IAM permissions manually:

 Most operations require access to the Cloud KMS key and the Cloud Storage bucket.
 You can read more about [Cloud KMS IAM][cloud-kms-iam] and [Cloud Storage IAM][cloud-storage-iam] in the documentation.

 ### Create